sully-vian/HTWG/software-security/exercise-1/Exercice01-Hervy-Vianney.typ

   "https://www.root-me.org/fr/Challenges/Web-Server/HTTP-Directory indexing",
 )

-The challenge is finding a page containig the password by navigatin the website's file system.
+The challenge is finding a page containing the password by navigating the website's file system.

-The challenge's base page is empty, but we've learned that the page code can hide simething and rightly so, upon age inspection, we find `<!-- include("admin/pass.html") -->`.
+The challenge's base page is empty, but we've learned that the page code can hide something and rightly so, upon page inspection, we find `<!-- include("admin/pass.html") -->`.
 This gives us an indication on what the page's file system looks like.

-Appending `admin/pass.html` to the page's URL bings us to a troll page telling this was bait.
+Appending `admin/pass.html` to the page's URL brings us to a troll page telling this was bait.

 But we got an interresting information, the parent directory is `admin`.
 If we just append this to the base URL, we get a page with the following:

 #image("./assets/file-system.png")

-The `pass.html` brings us back to the Troll page, but the `bakckup/` directory contains an `admin.txt` file containing the password.
+The `pass.html` brings us back to the Troll page, but the `backup/` directory contains an `admin.txt` file containing the password.

 === #ulink(text: "HTTP - Headers", "https://www.root-me.org/fr/Challenges/Web-Server/HTTP-Headers")